ringo-framework/ringo/docs/source/architecture.rst

 After the permission to access the item in general is allowed, the role bases system answers the second question: What is allowed.
-The permission system will now check which roles the users have and which actions are allowed for this role.
+The permission system will now check which :ref:`roles` the users have and which actions are allowed for these roles.

 There are currently two ways a user can be equiped with permissions: